adkipnis/metabeta/README.md

 📈 approximates posterior estimation for hierarchical regression models\
 💡 allows prior specification for each regression parameter\
 👨🏻‍🏫 trained on simulated hierarchical datasets with realistic structure\
-🚀 runs orders of magnitude faster than HCMC\
+🚀 orders of magnitude faster than HCMC\
 🔥 fully implemented in [PyTorch](https://pytorch.org/)

 This repo contains the source code for [data simulation](metabeta/data), [model training](metabeta/models), and [evaluation](metabeta/evaluation).\